Bananz0/eGPUae/README.md

 - Detects when you safe-remove your eGPU
 - Waits for you to unplug and replug it
 - **Automatically enables it** when reconnected!
+- **Intelligent Power Management:**
+  - Switches to custom "eGPU High Performance" power plan when connected
-- **Manages display sleep settings** - Keeps your display awake when using external monitors with eGPU
+  - Disables display sleep when using external monitors
+  - Prevents lid-close sleep on laptops (configurable)
+  - Restores all settings to your preferences when disconnected
+  - **Crash recovery** - automatically restores settings even if script crashes
-- Shows **Windows notifications** for important events
+- Shows **Windows notifications** for all important events
 - Checks for updates daily and notifies you
 - Logs all activity with automatic rotation (max 500 KB)